fischer36/fischer36.github.io/README.md

-For my website, code base is ChatGPT generated.
+For my website, front end is ChatGPT generated.
 I could not be bothered learning HTML and god forbid javascript.